-Small Differences, Big Changes – Child to Child Training
+Small Differences, Big Changes — Child-to-Child Training

 Yesterday I was chatting online with a Cambodian friend, and former PEPY employee now working in the Ministry of Education.
 Our work is frustrating, he said.
 We work everyday and night, and there is so little to show for it.
 The differences we see are small.

-He is right—the differences we see are often small, and sometimes discouraging for all the effort we put into our programs.
+He is right — the differences we see are often small, and sometimes discouraging for all the effort we put into our programs.
 But creating sustainable and large-scale change can certainly happen through only small moves.
 Encouraging children in a village to wash their hands before eating and after using the bathroom for example can have a tremendous impact on village health, and therefore livelihoods, even if its not something we immediately see.
-PEPY’s Child to Child program is all about small differences and big changes.
-Encouraging children to learn about and create action on hygiene, health, simple environmental topics and social issues in their own lives might lead to only relatively small differences in their lives, but we expect those differences to lead to much larger changes.
+PEPY’s Child-to-Child program is all about small differences and big changes.
+Encouraging children to learn about and create action on hygiene, health, simple environmental topics, and social issues in their own lives might lead to only relatively small differences in their lives, but we expect those differences to lead to much larger changes.
 In the eight months since this program started, we’ve seen the beginnings of those changes.

-This week, we are trying to push this program towards a new level by offering a weeklong training with our Child to Child team on how to make their Child Clubs more participatory and child-driven.
-Led by an international trainer from the Child to Child Trust in the UK this week’s program aimed at giving our facilitators the tools and knowledge to create the small changes in our clubs that will make them more effective.
+This week, we are trying to push this program towards a new level by offering a week-long training with our Child-to-Child team on how to make their Child Clubs more participatory and child-driven.
+Led by an international trainer from the Child-to-Child Trust in the UK, this week’s program aimed at giving our facilitators the tools and knowledge to create the small changes in our clubs that will make them more effective.

-Though the 14 participants joining from Chanleas Dai have already been through a local training, for many of them the participatory style of this week was eye-opening.
+Though the 14 participants joining from Chanleas Dai have already been through a local training, for many of them the participatory style of this week’s training was eye-opening.
 For six days we talked about what child participation means, the difference between activities and active-learning, and what strategies we can use to ensure that our clubs are truly moving towards child empowerment, as opposed to merely being adult-led clubs for children.
 These concepts are hard for most of us, as they require giving up power as adults and stepping out more often than stepping in.
 The concept is especially challenging for our facilitators to grasp, coming from an environment where child-centered learning is still rare.